Martinmbiro/Malaria/README.md

 + In this repository, I leverage the power of [transfer learning](https://www.datacamp.com/blog/what-is-transfer-learning-in-ai-an-introductory-guide) in training a computer vision model to classify cells as either `Infected` or `Uninfected` with Malaria, using the _cell images for detecting malaria dataset_ linked [here](https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria).
 The entire dataset consists of `27558` images, but was split into `22046` training images, `4134` validation images, and `1378` test images.
 + The model architecture used for this exercise is [resnet18](https://huggingface.co/timm/resnet18.a1_in1k), from the [`timm`](https://huggingface.co/docs/timm/en/index) library.
 The pre-trained model is fine-tuned for our task-specific problem by altering the `classifier` layer and subsequent retraining.
 + The first notebook, `01 Malaria modular.ipynb` entails turning reusable code into modules, while the second notebook, `02 Malaria end to end.ipynb` is where I put everything together.
-+ Comments, working code, and links to the latest official documentation are included every step of the way.
-There's links to open each notebook (_labeled 01...02_) in Google Colab - feel free to play around with the code.
++ Comments, working code, and links to the latest official documentation are included every step.
+There are links to open each notebook (_labeled 01...02_) in Google Colab - feel free to play around with the code.

 ## Milestones 🏁
 **Concepts covered in this project include:**